 There is one formal tutor time each week, and the four remaining sessions will be academic mentoring.
 In those sessions you will meet with your tutor, one-to-one and discuss your progress, any challenges you are facing and how to make the most of your time at college.

 Look smart, make sensible choices.

 We don’t have a uniform in sixth form and we try to be as flexible as we can.
 The dress code is “look smart, make sensible choices” so you need to think about what you choose to wear and whether it would be suitable in the professional work place.
-It gives you great training for the future, whether that is work now or later in your life.
+It gives you great training for the future, whether that is for work now or for later in your life.

 We don’t want to tell you what to wear, but of course we are here if you are unsure about what is appropriate.

 All work and no play makes Jack a dull boy.
 While you are in sixth form we seek to give you excellent teaching in your subject.
 In addition to that we believe it is important to have a weekly opportunity to participate in extra curricular activities.
 Enrichment is on everyone’s timetables and there is usually one 100 minute session each week for year 12 and year 13.

 Every student will be responsible for logging 100 minutes of enrichment each week.
 Some of the activities will be organised talks and events, such as UCAS and careers speakers.
 Others will be things such as peer mentoring, working on the radio station, volunteering or helping in the sixth form or main academy.
 Most of the time, how you fill your enrichment time is up to you.
 It’s about building your skills for the next step in your life and career.
 It also gives you an opportunity to work on things that will make your UCAS application even more interesting.

 All students are expected to participate in enrichment – it forms part of your weekly allocated hours.
 It’s good for you.
 Get involved.